 The school offers financial aids to eligible students.
 Each scholarship, however, requires a separate application process.
 To find out more about those processes, you can check out this link.

 Here’s a quick video about the school and its nursing students:

 Berry College has a program that focuses on patient-centered care, evidence-based practice, informatics, interdisciplinary teamwork and collaboration, and quality improvement.
-It provides learning opportunities for gerontology, cancer care, healthcare informatics, and
+It provides learning opportunities for gerontology, cancer care, healthcare informatics, and other nursing specialties.

 Another good thing about Berry College is that it provides hands-on nursing practice in its clinical practice lab.
 There, students can practice their skills on Human Patient Simulators.